yijiano/CS2040C_Notes/01_intro.md

 	- stores some common storages
 		- common -> every instance has one own copy
 		- not every instance shares the same copy
+- Virtual functions: #virtual
+	- A virtual function (also known as virtual methods) is a member function that is declared within a base class and is re-defined (overridden) by a derived class.
 > [!info] Naming Convention in C++
 > #convention
 > Class names are usually in *camel case*